Mary-Gichana/Cli-Meal-planner/README.md

 - Categorize meals by meal types (e.g., Breakfast, Lunch, Dinner)
 - Search functionality to find specific meals and meal categories
 - User-friendly CLI interface

+## How to Use

+### Requirements

+- A computer with Python 3.8+ installed
+- Basic understanding of how to use a terminal or command line